vlad21591/PowerBI_Project/README.md

 #### Balance at Risk
 Of the $417M balance held by churned customers, the largest concentration is in Germany and among inactive members — highlighting where financial risk is most acute.

+---

+## Key Insights & Recommendations:

+##### 1. Germany Needs Urgent Attention
+Germany has a churn rate far exceeding France and Spain despite having fewer customers.
+This market is underperforming and requires localized investigation.
+The bank should conduct customer exit surveys in Germany and benchmark against regional competitors to identify service gaps or pricing mismatches.

+##### 2. Re-engage Inactive Members Before They Leave
+With ~3,400 inactive members churning versus ~2,100 active ones, inactivity is one of the strongest churn predictors in the dataset.
+A proactive re-engagement strategy — such as personalized outreach, loyalty rewards, or product usage nudges — could significantly reduce churn volume among this group.

+##### 3. Multi-Product Customers Are Surprisingly Fragile
+The data reveals that customers with 3–4 products churn at a higher rate than those with just 1–2.
+Rather than assuming more products equals more loyalty, the bank should review whether bundled offerings are genuinely meeting customer needs or creating unnecessary complexity and dissatisfaction.

+##### 4. The 75+ Segment is Both the Largest and Most Financially Exposed
+At 5,950 customers, the 75+ age group is the single largest segment.
+Given their likely higher average balances, losing even a fraction of this group has outsized financial consequences.
+Dedicated relationship management and simplified digital experiences for this demographic are worth investing in.

+##### 5. Credit Score is Not a Reliable Churn Predictor
+The average credit score across churned customers (599) is very close to the overall average, suggesting creditworthiness alone does not distinguish loyal customers from those who leave.
+Behavioral signals — like activity status, product count, and geography — are far more actionable indicators.

+##### 6. 80% of Total Balance is Retained — But the 20% at Risk is $417M
+While the retention picture looks healthy on the surface (77.83% of customers stayed), the $417M in balance held by churned customers is a critical financial risk.
+Balance-weighted churn analysis should become a core metric tracked monthly, not just headcount-based churn rate.

+##### 7. Card Type and Gender Show Minimal Churn Variance
+After filtering across card types (Silver, Gold, Platinum, Diamond) and gender, the churn rate remains relatively stable.
+This means marketing segmentation by card type or gender is unlikely to yield differentiated retention results — resources are better directed at geography, activity level, and product count.